Nation of Ishui

 Rarity: Rare

 The Ishui have a great reluctance to mine their mountains due to the potential damage to the land.
 As such, metal is rare, making Artificing difficult.
 They do trade extensively for it with the other countries, but things like nails for ships tend to take priority over weaponry.
 That isn't to say it's unheard of.
 Every tribe has a small contingent who practice the craft.
 They first learn to craft items that have little to no metal in them: spears, staves, and leather armor are common.
 They also know how to make the most from what nature has provided them.
 Armor might be made from Bamboo, or shields might be made from the shells of the Iron Turtles.
 Understanding nature and using what it provides really showcases the resourcefulness of their artisans.
 Those who show talent are provided metal use.
 They are assigned a direct mentor so that as little metal as possible is wasted.
 The Ishui also have extensive notes of processes and patterns.
-Among the islands, Sparktech and Grappling hooks are often sought after due to their usefulness in Naval combat.
+Among the islands, Sparktech and grappling hooks are often sought after due to their usefulness in Naval combat.

 Arcanatech